mrbesen/ClashRoyale-Bot/README.md

 # ClashRoyale-Bot
 A Bot, that controls ClashRoyal.
 Perfect for Crown farming.

 # Warning !
-You might get banned for useing this Programm.
+You might get banned for useing this Program.
 And you going to loose some trophys.
 Bot losses some matches -> Vot gets easyer oponents -> Bot winns some matches -> Bot gets harder oponents -> Bot looses some matches....
 ### What is this bot?